FanDakFai/linuxscripts/README.md

 ### Concepts:
 * Root object:   target object will be persisted via Repository
 * Child object:  property of Root object travel by subform editing
-* SessionObject: For usecases that leverage subform to fullfill its operations, multiple request states need to be persisted into an session object.
+* SessionObject: For usecases that leverage subform to fullfill its operations, multiple requests states need to be persisted into an session object.
 It holds:
     * ICommandObject: object hold posted or rendered data of http form
     * Utilities: object hold utilities helper object like key converter, request utilities...
 ### Usecase classification: